-- 1. Salaries for the NEOs are paid in Canadian dollars or Pound Sterling and converted to United States dollars for reporting purposes, except for Mr. Hill, and Dr. Martinez whose salary is denominated in USD.
-Mr. Thomas retired from the company in April 2021 and became a consultant.
-His 2022 consulting fees of \$383,432 are included in the salary column. - 2.
-These amounts represent the value of stock options granted to the respective Executive or NEO.
-Share options are no longer awarded to Executives or NEO's since 2022. - 3.
-During 2022, an aggregate additional 10,919 RSUs and 194,428 PSUs were issued to compensate for dividends paid as dividend credits, in accordance with the LTIP rules.
-Additional dividend credits have not been included in this table. - 4.
-These amounts represent the fair value of RSUs and PSUs granted to the respective NEOs, on the grant date.
-PSUs are notional share instruments which track the value of the common shares and are subject to non-market performance conditions related to key strategic, financial and operational milestones.
+- Actual salaries paid during 2023 based on service during the year.
+Salaries for the NEOs are paid in Pound Sterling and converted to United States dollars for reporting purposes, except for Mr. Hill whose salary is denominated in USD. - These amounts represent the value of stock options granted to the respective Executive or NEO.
+Share options are no longer awarded to Executives or NEO's since 2022. - During 2023, an aggregate additional 10,919 RSUs and 194,428 PSUs were issued to compensate for dividends paid as dividend credits, in accordance with the LTIP rules.
+Additional dividend credits have not been included in this table. - These amounts represent the fair value of PSUs granted to the respective NEOs, on the grant date.
+PSUs are notional share instruments which track the value of the common shares and are subject to performance conditions related to TSR, key strategic, financial and operational milestones.
 PSUs cliff vest three years from the date of grant, at which time the Board of Directors will assign a performance multiple ranging from nil to two hundred percent to determine the ultimate vested number of PSUs.
-RSUs are notional share instruments which track the value of the common shares.
-RSUs granted to Executive's vest over three years (1/3 on the first, second and third anniversary of grant).
 PSU's and RSUs may be settled in shares issued from treasury or cash, at the discretion of the Board of Directors.
-The Company accounts for PSU's and RSUs as equity-based awards whereby the estimated fair value of the grant is expensed evenly throughout the remaining vesting period. - 5.
-Annual short-term incentive plan payments earned and paid during the year. - 6.
-Amounts reflected under this column typically consist of benefits such as health insurance premiums, pension contributions, parking benefits, and the payment of living expenses and tax gross ups related to long-term foreign assignment. - 7.
-See the table below for additional details of "all other compensation" for Mr. Hill, Mr. Thomas and Mr. Martinez.
-The Company provided tax equalisation to Mr. Hill and Mr. Martinez with the effect of having the expatriates not be better off, or no worse off from a tax position during the secondment period.
-Mr. Thomas' secondment agreement for his expatriate assignment was terminated effective September 25, 2020.
-Mr. Thomas elected to retire at the end of the first quarter of 2021 and became a consultant for the Company.
-Mr. Hill and Mr. Martinez' expatriate assignment was for an initial 24-month period, and was extended for one year, ending in August 2022.
-Mr. Martinez' then ceased to be an employee of the Company, and became an employee of Africa Oil UK Ltd.
+The Company accounts for PSU's as equity-based awards whereby the estimated fair value of the grant is expensed evenly throughout the remaining vesting period. - 5.
+Annual short-term incentive (Performance Bonus) plan payments earned and paid during the year. - Amounts reflected under this column typically consist of benefits such as health insurance premiums, pension contributions, parking benefits, and the payment of living expenses and tax gross ups related to long-term foreign assignment. - See the table below for additional details of "all other compensation" for all NEOs.
+The Company provided tax equalisation to Mr. Hill in line with expatriate agreement and taxation support to Dr. Martinez who moved onto the UK payroll in 2022.
+Mr. Hill's expatriate assignment was for an initial 24-month period, and was extended for one year, ending in July 2023.